pirkla/Oscen/README.md

 # Development
 To start development clone the repo and in Targets > Oscen > Team > Choose a team.
 No developer program enrollment is required for this, it only allows the app to build locally.

+All code is compatible with catalyst, but the menu items don't work and I didn't bother to figure out why.
+If that was fixed this could be built for macOS.